nexentaedge/nexentaedge.github.io/src/pending/DatacenterMulticasting.md

 ## Why Traffic Shaping is Required
 Using a tunnel envelope of UDP/IPV4 keeps tunnel management simple.
 Each datagram can be encapsulated or decapsulated without complex state management.

 However, this implicitly means that the hosts are assuming that their compliance with a provisioned bandwidth is sufficient to avoid network congestion.
+Because one datagram may be relayed two or three times **any** risk of congestion drops is compounded.
+Congestion-free delivery is essential.

-Without some form of traffic shaping over the underlay network this is not a safe assumption.
-It is also an improper assumption that may impose congestion drops on non-cluster traffic over shared inter-switch links.
+Without some form of traffic shaping over the underlay network congestion-free delivery is not a safe assumption.
+It is also an improper assumption to make in that the risks are being shared with other traffic.
+The congestion caused may drop frames from other flows just as likely as from the application that decided to bypass normal congestion control.

-IETF standards require UDP transmitters to implement TCP Friendly Rate Control, wich can be done by:
+IETF standards require UDP transmitters to implement TCP Friendly Rate Control, which can be done by:
 * Limiting UDP bandwidth to a trickle.
 This is used by protocols such as DNS.
 * Limiting UDP bandwidth to a rate below the bandwidth that was reserved for this traffic.
 * By implementing a dynamic congestion control which is fair to all other traffic sharing the traffic class running TCP congestion control.

+The Replicast storage transport protocol uses pacing of new transactions to limit the unsolicited UDP bandwidth and explicit reservations against a provisioned rate to throttle payload bandwidth.
+Different applications can use their own solutions.

 # Summary
 The options described here allow multicasting to be implemented over any IPV4 network.
 Multicasting is done over a virtual closed L2 subnet that is implemented by a gunneling layer that provides for multicast optimization of delivery without requiring multicast support from the underlay network.